 These political maneuverings seem to be coordinated with some type of ‘astroturfing’ campaign both on the streets and social media.
 The strategy is to appeal to traditionalists by framing Pashinyan as a Soros-agent bent on weakening Armenia’s traditional institutions.

 All this comes at an inopportune time for the new government, which now has to launch meaningful, yet politically uninspiring reforms while struggling to maintain momentum.
-As the PM’s position in the institutions of governance remains precarious, he relies instead on a delicate network of alliances of convenience, and widespread support to plow forward.
+As the PM’s position in the institutions of governance remains precarious, he relies instead on a delicate network of alliances of convenience, and popular support to plow forward.
 For this reason, Pashinyan, whose team has not yet fully established itself in its new role, continues to resort to ‘direct democracy’ methods to maintain legitimacy, such as Facebook live sessions and street gatherings.

 Tasked with both enacting reforms and maintaining enthusiasm from a diverse, and often conflicting support base, Pashinyan needs to tread carefully on various pressing issues like the Amulsar gold mine, the release of the Sasna Tsrer militant group, and the ongoing anti-corruption investigations.
 An increasing number of voices have referred to these arrests as political revanchism, due to the lack of judicial reform preceding them.